 -hdc in the 3rd loop: Look at the top of the stitch, and locate the sideways “V”, bend the stitch to look at the back, and you should see another “V”.
 You’ll be working into the back loop of that “V”, this is called the 3rd loop.
-When you are working in rows, this 3rd loop may be facing you after you turn!
+When you are working in rows, this 3rd loop will be facing you after you turn!

 shell = 5 dc in same st

 prev = previous

 13 hdc stitches in 4”

 Approximately 6 ½ ft, [7 ½ ft, 8 ½ ft] long, including fringe, by 6 in. tall.